 Generally speaking, humans fear being alone.
 It’s natural for us to seek community and companionship.
 With it comes safety, comfort.
 It’s how we survive as a species.

-Solitary time has evolved with the modern age.
+This has evolved with the modern age.
+At least in the United States, where I live and work, independence is a virtue.
 Working alone is becoming more and more popular.
-At least in the United States, where I live and work, independence is a virtue.
 In our personal lives, steady partnerships are on the decline.
 It seems we are moving away from the “tribe” mindset of our ancestors.
 Or maybe we just go about it differently.

 Even as we seek solitude in the physical space, we immerse ourselves in our online communities.
 Social media, however ephemeral, makes us feel less alone.
 We still surround ourselves with fellow humans, but we do it in different ways.
 We join Slack groups within our industry.
 We substitute person-to-person contact with likes and retweets.
 Online relationships are not better or worse than “real” ones, but it’s doubtful we can be fulfilled entirely by them.